kiwicom/travelling-salesman/README.md

 - On some days, there might not be a flight between some cities.
 - We guarantee, that at least one Hamiltonian cycle in any given graph, exists.

+# Evaluation
+- You have 30 seconds for each dataset to produce valid output.
+After this period we kill your program if it hadn't already finished and process what your program outputted up to this point.
+Invalid output will result in 0 points but killing your program as such doesn't affect awarded points as long as you manage to produce valid result.

 # Program:
 - Executable in `/app/run`
 - Input will be `STDIN`, output will be `STDOUT`.